RAKWireless/RAKwireless_Standardized_Payload/README.md

 # How to format the LoRaWAN payload

 When writing application code using the Arduino framework (or alternative PlatformIO where applicable), the [ElectronicCats library _**CayenneLPP**_](https://github.com/ElectronicCats/CayenneLPP) can be used.
 For some WisBlock specific data types in addition the WisCayenne extension of the ElectronicCats CayenneLPP library is required.
-The WisCayenne class is included in the [WisBlock-API](https://github.com/beegee-tokyo/WisBlock-API).
+The WisCayenne class files can be found in the [ext](./ext) folder.

 The examples are kept as simple as possible, just showing the initialization and how to add values to the payload.
 The channel numbers are defined in a separate header file for both examples.